TheNextLvl-net/worlds/README.md

 ### /world

-To use the `/world` command, the permission `worlds.command.world` is required

 | Argument | Description                                     | Usage                              | Permission                    |
 |----------|-------------------------------------------------|------------------------------------|-------------------------------|
 | create   | build an image and create a world based on that | /world create [name] (flags)       | worlds.command.world.create   |